On this page

 If there’s been an error during request body parsing, the variable will contain the following error message:

 Contains the name of the currently used request body processor.
-The possible values are URLENCODED, JSON, MULTIPART, and XML.
+The default possible values are URLENCODED, MULTIPART, XML, JSON, and RAW.

 REQUEST_BASENAME

-Note : Please note that anti-evasion transformations are not applied to this variable by default.
+Anti-evasion transformations are NOT applied to this variable by default.
 REQUEST_BASENAME will recognize both / and \ as path separators.
-You should understand that the value of this variable depends on what was provided in request, and that it does not have to correspond to the resource (on disk) that will be used by the web server.
+The value of this variable depends on what was provided in request.
+It does not have to correspond to the resource (on disk) that will be used by the web server.

 REQUEST_BODY_LENGTH

-Contains the number of bytes read from a request body.
+Contains the number of bytes read from the request body.
+The calculation is based on the actual body buffer size, not on the content-length header.

 REQUEST_COOKIES